shouya/cant_cant_cant/README.md

 You're done.
 There is no need to configure more in any of your controllers.

-Note that live reloading is not supported yet; it means you'll need to restart your server after modifying your actions/controllers/config to take effect.
+<s>Note that live reloading is not supported yet; it means you'll need to restart your server after modifying your actions/controllers/config to take effect.</s> Live reloading can be enabled by setting `config.caching = false` to force CantCantCant load your permission file without caching them.

 If you need to acquire a list of actions that given roles have access to, just call `CantCantCant.allowed_actions_for(roles)`.